 The surname Kennet was first found in Wiltshire.
 "This place, in Domesday Book called Chenete, was anciently a distinct parish, and was held by the church of St. Mary at Winchester."

-Important Dates for the Kennet family
+Early History of the Kennet family

 This web page shows only a small excerpt of our Kennet research.
 Another 120 words (9 lines of text) covering the years 1237, 1780, 1660, 1728, 1718, 1728, 1674 and 1715 are included under the topic Early Kennet History in all our PDF Extended History products and printed products wherever possible.